 - Precision: A numeric score might give a false sense of objectivity and precision.
 Just because a text scores a “8.5” doesn’t mean it’s precisely appropriate for all 8th-grade students.

-Readability formulas are rough gauges, but sometimes writers treat them as definitive measures of text difficulty, leading to potential misapplications.
+Readability formulas are rough gauges, but sometimes writers treat them as exact measures of text difficulty, leading to potential misapplications.

 Despite these shortcomings, these formulas have advantages.